 In North Texas, roof ventilation is easy to overlook until the attic feels extreme, shingles age unevenly, or moisture leaves stains on decking.
 Ventilation does not replace roof repair, but it can affect how long roofing materials perform and how well the attic manages heat and moisture.
+On a hot DFW afternoon, an unventilated attic in Frisco or Plano can sit well over 130 degrees, and that trapped heat works against asphalt shingles that are typically rated for a 15 to 25 year service life.

 Ventilation has two sides: intake and exhaust